Predicting the next local supernova: discussion

 Red giants and supergiants, however, will likely have polar jets well in advance of their impending core collapse.
 In such stars of 20 to 25 solar masses, oxygen burning will last a handful of months, while silicon burning will last a handful of days.
 In order to predict their core-collapse events in good time, we will need a way to recognize the transition to oxygen burning.

-Supernova 1993J in M83 was in a red supergiant, but no persistent central source has been detected in this, or in any other SN except\cite{BB17} 1986J, which may mean that the mass ratio of a merger leading to SN 1993J was extreme, or that it led to a black hole.
-However, even such a merger within a red supergiant should still produce high velocity jets.
+Aside from emission characteristic of a strongly magnetized young pulsar remnant in VT 1137-0337,\cite{DH23} no such central source has been detected in any other SN.
+This may mean that 1993J, although a SN of a red supergiant, was still due to a merger (but one with an extreme mass ratio) so that any remnant would not be strongly magnetized.
+The merger may have left a black hole, but it is not clear whether this would have led to a recognizable SN, as was observed.
+However, even such a merger within a red supergiant should still produce high velocity jets in the pre-core-collapse phase.